 Valtos is the largest beach in Parga, just a walking distance or a short boat ride from the city center.
 Lined up with taverns and studios, this white pebbled beach is suitable for all ages and all preferences.
 You will love the blue-green water and the relaxing atmosphere.
 Valtos is surrounded by green hills and on top of a cliff on one side, there is the Medieval Castle of Parga.

 Located on the eastern side of Karpathos island, the beach of Kyra Panagia distinguishes for the exotic blue waters and the fine sand.
 This is a secluded place but also has few umbrellas and sunbeds.
 Above this magical beach, there is a nice church dedicated to Virgin Mary.
 This is how the beach took its name, which means "Lady Virgin Mary".
 In summer, there are also boats to Kyra Panagia from Pigadia, the capital of Karpathos.

 Simos is a large bay on Elafonissos, a tiny island just below Peloponnese.
 The beach is famous for the exotic water and the soft sand.
 One side of the beach is a naturist, while another side has popular camping.
 There are no taverns or studios on Simos, keeping the virgin beauty of the place.
 To go to Simos you will need a private vehicle as there are no public means in Elafonissos.

 10. Paleokastritsa beach in Corfu

-Paleokastritsa is not only a cosmopolitan resort in Corfu island, it is also a place with wonderful blue green water.
+Paleokastritsa is not only a cosmopolitan resort in Corfu island, but it is also a place with wonderful blue-green water.
 There are many coves in Paleokastritsa, some are secluded and others are popular, such as the main beach just at the beginning of the road up to the monastery.
 From the small port of Paleokastritsa, there are very frequent boats to secluded coves with fabulous water.